-Robotics, mobile apps, solar vehicles, open source, and global formula racing are some examples of the activities you can be involved in.
+Robotics, mobile apps, open source software, and global formula racing are some examples of the activities you can be involved in.
 Several clubs have won national competitions — multiple times.
 Others do service projects in countries that desperately need help.
 More importantly, you’ll be part of a community and make friendships that can last a lifetime.

 Leadership is a strong component of success in the workplace.
-In EECS leadership positions include peer mentors who provide support and orientation for fellow students, and peer leaders who provide lab instruction and tutoring.
+In EECS leadership positions include peer leaders who provide lab instruction and tutoring for the introductory courses.
 You can also take a lead role in a student club or serve as team leader for your senior capstone project.
 Opportunities are everywhere, so make sure you take advantage of them!